zachary-britt/capstone/README.md

 gets cut, along with other references to the news source. (replacing 'Fox news' with 'this newspaper' and so on)

 <br>

+After links and strange introductory - conclusion punctuation are stripped, the text is checked to be at least 400 characters long to ensure the model isn't being punished for not understanding a short collection of sentence fragments.

+At this stage the reddit comments are similarily also stripped of links, and the comments from political subreddits are filtered

 ### spaCy NLP